Machine Asset Management: What it is and How to Optimize Equipment Lifecycles

 <PlantCode>-<LineNumber>-<AssetType>-<UniqueID>

-Enforce them in your Configuration Management Database (CMDB) or ERP.
+Enforce them in your Configuration Management Database (CMDB) or ERP, so every equipment asset follows the same structure across manufacturing operations.

-Implement data-validation rules to block incomplete entries and schedule regular audits to catch errors.
+Implement data-validation rules to block incomplete entries and schedule regular audits to catch errors and update records.

-Consistent identifiers let you quickly filter assets by location, model or criticality, powering reliable analytics and work-order generation.
+Consistent identifiers let you quickly filter assets by location, model, or criticality, powering reliable analytics and work-order generation across the entire asset lifecycle.

 2. Build a Cross-Functional Team: Maintenance, Operations, IT